 Japan offers an education quality that rivals the USA and UK, but at a much lower price point.
-Known for its Nobel Prize-winning research in science and technology, it is a paradise for engineers and innovators.
+Known for its Nobel Prize winning research in science and technology, it is a paradise for engineers and innovators.
 Beyond the classroom, "Cool Japan" culture (Anime, Fashion, Food) offers a student life that is unmatched anywhere else.

 1. High Academic Standards